darshanrao/AI-Space-Search-Engine/README.md

 ## 👨‍🚀 Meet AstroBio Explorer

 AstroBio Explorer is more than a chatbot.
 It’s a research companion designed to make space bioscience accessible and explorable.
-Whether you’re a scientist, a student, or just curious about how life thrives beyond Earth, AstroBio Explorer lets you **ask real questions and get meaningful, research-backed answers**.
+Whether you’re a scientist, a student or just curious about how life thrives beyond Earth, AstroBio Explorer lets you **ask real questions and get meaningful, research-backed answers**.